trueberryless-org/blog/starlight/src/content/docs/blog/setup-kubernetes-with-cilium-and-cloudflare.md

 ## Setup Certificate Manager with Cloudflare

 In order to be able to create certificates for each subdomain, it is important to apply a certificate issuer which handles certificate requests and resolves them at some provider.
-We chose Cloudflare as our issuer and here is the setup which you need to apply to your kubernetes cluster.
+We chose [Cloudflare](https://github.com/cloudflare) as our issuer and here is the setup which you need to apply to your Kubernetes cluster.
 For further information you can check out the [cert-manager docs](https://cert-manager.io/docs/configuration/acme/dns01/cloudflare/).

 But first, we need to install the cert-manager by running the following command: